jeffrey82221/resume_revision/2024_resume.md

 **Accomplishment**
 1. Build from scratch a customer investigation platform capable of connecting people, company, account, ip, and device via over 8 types of relationships.
 2. Setup a Neo4j development environment to speed up the pattern matching of risky account activities.
-3. Build from scratch a RDB-to-GraphDB data transformation framework to speed up the development of data pipeline in a maintainable way.
+3. Build from scratch a RDB-to-GraphDB ETL development framework to ensure the extentability and maintainability of the platform.

 ### Next-Generation ETL Framework for Data Science Team